serafinmaciej/ScalaConsultants.github.io/_posts/2014-01-23-rate-limit.markdown

   }
 ```

-Last but not least this example compiles with Lift 2.6-M2.
+Last but not least, this example compiles with Lift 2.6-M2.

 [1]: http://liftweb.net/
 [2]: http://simply.liftweb.net/index-5.3.html